The Ultimate Guide to Roof Styles for Sheds

 • Works with virtually any roofing material

 A classic gable roof gives you that traditional shed look while providing practical benefits.
 The steep slope means rain and snow don’t stick around, and the design creates extra storage in the peak.
-Many homeowners choose gable shed roofs for their balance of functionality and appearance.
+Many homeowners choose this triangular design for their balance of functionality and appearance.

-Despite the confusing name (yes, a “shed roof” is a specific type of roof for any building, not just sheds), this style is gaining popularity for its modern look and simplicity.
+Despite the confusing name (yes, a “shed roof” is a specific type of roof for any building, not just sheds), this design is gaining popularity for its modern look and simplicity.

 The Sleek, Single-Slope Wonder

-A skillion roof (also called a skillion roof) features:
+A skillion roof (also called a shed roof design) features:

 • Single sloping plane from high point to low point